timkley/tim-kleyersburg.de/articles/web-performance-for-nontech-people/index.md

 metaDescription: 'tbd'
 ---

-With the [introduction of Web Vitals](https://blog.chromium.org/2020/05/introducing-web-vitals-essential-metrics.html) by Google in May 2020 probably everyone has heard of or got in contact with web performance.
-Either because you are a developer looking at and developing against these new metrics or because you do client work and every client waved their bad Google performance report into your face.
+With the [introduction of Web Vitals](https://blog.chromium.org/2020/05/introducing-web-vitals-essential-metrics.html) by Google in May 2020, almost everyone has probably heard of or got in touch with web performance.
+Either because you are a developer looking at and developing against these new metrics or because you do client work and every client waved their bad Google performance report in your face.

 ## What has changed?

 It's not like performance reports didn't exist prior to May 2020.
-Chances are you also used [PageSpeed Insights](https://pagespeed.web.dev/) back in the days to generate reports.
-The metrics used where technical and in many cases very straightforward to optimise.
+Chances are, you also used [PageSpeed Insights](https://pagespeed.web.dev/) back in the day to generate reports.
+The metrics used back then were technical and in many cases very straightforward to optimise.
 Basically the reports told you what to do very clearly:

-> "Your server sent the website to slow, serve it faster!"
+> "Your server sent the website to slow, serve it faster!"  <! -- was willst du hier sagen? -->
 > "These images are too big, make them smaller!"
 > "You only use 50% of the CSS, don't do that."

-These are, of course, good suggestions which help in improving your websites performance.
+These are, of course, good suggestions which help to improve your websites performance.
 But that wasn't enough for Google and shouldn't be enough for you.

-Instead of focusing on technical aspects of web performance Google introduced new metrics that where designed to measure impacts on _user experience_ and _perceived_ performance.
+Instead of focusing on technical aspects of web performance, Google introduced new metrics that where designed to measure impacts on _user experience_ and _perceived_ performance.

-Shortly after the announcement Googles tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) and PageSpeed Insights (which is based on Lighthouse but more accessible to non-dev people) where updated to reflect these changes, leading to bad performance reports for many websites.
+Shortly after the announcement, Google tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) and PageSpeed Insights (which is based on Lighthouse but more accessible to non-dev people) were updated to reflect these changes, leading to bad performance reports for many websites.

 ## Why should you care?

-You've probably been on the other end of this topic: clicking a link in a search machine and waiting for the page to load.
+You've probably been at the other end of this topic: clicking a link in a search machine and waiting for the page to load.
-When it's finally loaded you want to tap on a link in the first paragraph but realise that the page still isn't done loading.
+When it's finally loaded, you want to click on a link in the first paragraph but realise that the page is still loading.
 So you wait another second.
-Your next click opens an ad which loaded just before the paragraph you were reading.
+Your next click opens an ad, which popped up just before the paragraph you were reading.

 If this happens to me, 9 out of 10 times I'll leave the page and get my information elsewhere.

-Another part I want to emphasise is inclusion.
-In many cases developers work with a stable internet connection and good hardware.
+Another part I want to emphasise, is inclusion.
+In many cases, developers work with a stable internet connection and good hardware.
 This prevents them from experiencing what it feels like to use their website on a slow 3G network with a 5 year old device.
-And this is something the visitors maybe can not change.
-Take a good look at your target audience so you can make an informed decision about whether it is acceptable to have a slow loading website.
+And this is something the visitors may not be able to change.
+Take a good look at your target audience so you can make an informed decision about whether or not it is acceptable to have a slow loading website. <!-- bei Nutzung von whether muss auch noch ein "or" (not) rein. -->

 Also, the internet consumes a lot of electricity.
 And your website needs electricity, too.
 By optimising the performance you make sure to only use what you actually need.
 Apparently I [should plant a tree](https://www.websitecarbon.com/website/tim-kleyersburg-de/) to accommodate for the CO2 generated by my website (assuming I have 10.000 visitors per year.
 As if.).